joeytwiddle/significant-white-space/README.md

 - DONE: Introduce endline `\` chars in the sws to represent lines which do not end in semicolons.

-- Fix blockLeadSymbol for C-style blocks.
+- DONE?
+Fix blockLeadSymbol for C-style blocks.

 - Before attacking the next refactor, set up test script that can run against a large set of sources, and warn us when number of problems increases!

 - Some refactoring: Central loop of curl could split comment early, saving a lot of repetition eblow, and avoiding introduction of ; on initial /* line.
 Also split up more of the curl code into separate functions.

-- Optional forceIndent for decurling.
+- DONE: Optional `fixIndent` for decurling.
 This would discard incoming indentation, and replace it with its own indentation based on curly counts.

 ## On the radar

 - DONE in `unwrapParenthesesForCommands`: We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.

-- The header line of a block (e.g. class and function declarations) are stripped of all symbols, and this looks a bit odd.
+- DONE: `blockLeadSymbol` The header line of a block (e.g. class and function declarations) are stripped of all symbols, and this looks a bit odd.
 In Python indented blocks are always preceeded by a `:`, and in Coffeescript either a `:` or an `=` (not true of classes).
 We could give users the option of initialising blocks with a `:`.
 Although one might still argue that such symbols are as redundant as curly braces, given significant indenting whitespace!
 (Started work on this, see `blockLeadSymbol`.)

 - The double-indent problem could be addressed by *expecting* multi-line `(...)` to cause an indent.

-- We could allow multi-line expression in sws source with a \ at the end of the line, which could be stripped for languages that won't accept it.
+- DONE: We could allow multi-line expression in sws source with a \ at the end of the line, which could be stripped for languages that won't accept it.
 But this would leave the problem of when to introduce \s on the decurling to sws.

 - Our options are: either *ban* multi-line expressions or write a proper lexer to find `{...}` nodes below `(...)`s.

-- We have not thought about other forms of multi-line expression, such as array literals.
+- DONE: We have not thought about other forms of multi-line expression, such as array literals.

 - Some people might want a different blockLeadSymbol depending on the hint in the opening line, e.g. `=` for a class, `=>` for a function, `::` for a static function, `:` for a typedef struct (note this last is two tokens!).
 To offer that kind of customisation, we could expose an editable map from hint to symbol.